The Dye Woorkes:

 Useful if you want to ensure your clothing colors are accurate, but don't have the resources to dye them yourself.
 A derivative page showing the dmc colors is Here.

-Colours and Dyes for 15th Century Clothing
+Colours and Dyes for 14th and 15th Century Clothing

 Orchil, the Poor Person's Purple by Chris Laning